 The pointing is easiest to monitor over long time scales, using observations of bright planets.
-In Fig.~\ref{fig:Mars2vsMars1FPG} we show the difference between the first two observations of Mars; differences along the scan direction have a mean of $0\parcs85$ and a standard deviation of $0\parcs59$; cross-scan differences in the direction perpendicular to this are $3\parcs7\pm2\parcs8$ and are systematic with frequency.
-Indeed, analysis of further planet-crossings and of aggregate high-frequency point-source crossings exhibits arcminute-scale evolution over the course of the mission.
+In Fig.~\ref{fig:Mars2vsMars1FPG} we show the difference between the first two observations of Mars; differences along the scan direction have a mean of $0\parcs85$ and a standard deviation of $0\parcs59$, while cross-scan differences in the direction perpendicular to this are $3\parcs7\pm2\parcs8$ and are systematic with frequency.
+Indeed, analysis of further planet-crossings and of aggregate high-frequency point-source crossings shows arcminute-scale evolution over the course of the mission.
 Fitting for an overall offset for each planetary transit allows us to measure long time scale (several days) pointing fluctuations.
-We complement this sparse sampling of the overall offset by time domain position fits of brightest compact radio sources as well as monitoring of many low-flux high-frequency sources in aggregate.
-In the process we learned that each radio source position was biased by a few arcseconds from their catalogued position.
-We take the bias to result from convolving the source emission with our effective beams and correct for it by assuming that the low frequency pointing correction derived from planet transits alone is already accurate enough for debiasing the positions.
-For each compact source we solve for its apparent position in the \Planck\ data by considering a single constant offset to its catalogued position.
+We complement this sparse sampling of the overall offset by time domain position fits of the brightest compact radio sources as well as monitoring of many low-flux-density high-frequency sources in aggregate.
+In the process we learned that each radio source position was biased by a few arcseconds from its catalogued position.
+We assume the bias results from convolving the source emission with our effective beams and correct for it by assuming that the low frequency pointing correction derived from planet transits alone is already accurate enough for debiasing the positions.
+We solve for the apparent position of each compact source in the \Planck\ data by estimating a single constant offset from its catalogued position.

-The planet positions alone indicate a change in the average level of the low frequency fluctuations between Jupiter transit two and Neptune transit three (days 418 and 540).
-The radio sources, particularly QSO J0403-3605, further narrow the transition before day 456.
+The planet positions alone indicate a change in the average level of the low frequency fluctuations between Jupiter transit two and Neptune transit three (days 418 and 540 from launch).
+The radio sources, particularly QSO J0403$-$3605, further narrow the transition before day 456.
 It is likely that the offset is due to thermoelastic deformation caused by the sorption cooler system switchover on day 460 \citep{planck2011-1.3,planck2013-p01}.
-If entirely untreated, the low frequency pointing error dominates the error budget with around $15\arcs$ (\rms) error.
-Two independent focal plane solutions bring the low-frequency \emph{rms} error well below $10\arcs$ and applying a time-dependent correction reduces the low frequency error to the order of few arcseconds.
+If entirely untreated, the low frequency pointing error dominates the error budget with around $15\arcs$ (rms) error.
+Two independent focal plane solutions bring the low-frequency rms error well below $10\arcs$ and applying a time-dependent correction reduces the low frequency error to a few arcseconds.

 Figure~\ref{fig:pointing-solution} shows the uncorrected planet positions with the debiased bright point-source positions along with the resulting \Planck\ pointing solution, which smoothly interpolates with a spline fit between planet observations.
 Figure~\ref{fig:Mars2vsMars1FPG} shows the offset of Mars for all detectors between the first and second surveys after correction by the pointing solution and Fig.~\ref{fig:srcPointingEvolution} the effect of the corrected pointing on the high-frequency point sources at 545 and 857\,GHz.